meera-ramesh19/tuner-full-stack-app/README-FE.md

 - It's annoying to have to use the edit form in order to update whether a song `is_favorite` or not.
 Make the star ⭐️ clickable from the Index page to toggle the value (both front and back end)
 - Use react-bootstrap
 - Use react-transition-group to transition between pages [Demo](https://reactrouter.com/web/example/animated-transitions)
-- write your own tests
+- write your own tests addtional tests for any new features you implement
 - add a 404 page
 - add functionality that when a user presses the delete button a confirmation appears first